liujb0319/Fountain/README.md

 The Cartography class really only contains one useful function; but it's a good one.
 * UVToUnitSphere - Takes UV coordinates (image coordinates _u_ and _v_, each ranging from _0_ to _1_) and outputs physical coordinates on the surface of a sphere.
 Basically; if the image were wrapped around a sphere; this function would tell you where on the sphere different parts of the image would be.
 This might sound strange; but it means you can sample points around a globe using just image coordinates, so you can make a map that has realistic projection.
 See the _Generators_ section of this readme for example usage.

-### HeightRender
+### HeightField
 This class is the heart and soul of your renders; it holds all the information related to the topology of your map.

-The principal functions that you need to worry about are _TryGetValue_ and _TrySetValue_.
+The principal functions that you need to worry about are _HeightField.TryGetValue_ and _HeightField.TrySetValue_.
 The former function will attempt to get a height value from the field, while the latter will attempt to edit a value in the field.
 Both functions return a value of either _true_ or _false_ that denotes whether the location you supplied was within the bounds of the field (this includes wrapping, if wrapping is enabled).

 You can use them like this...